fusiondirectory/fusiondirectory-integrator/README.md

 # FusionDirectory Integrator

-FusionDirectory Integrator provides all the required library in order for FusionDirectory Tools to operate properly.
+FusionDirectory Integrator is a base set of library used to create console tools and in the future the base of our toolkit to create new software around FusionDirectory

 ## Features